 Teenage Cancer Trust is an exciting place to volunteer (Don't take our word for it, why not see what our volunteers have to say).
-The main ways our volunteers support are by cheering on our runners at challenge events and being Bucket Bosses to collect much needed funds at events to enable us to reach and support more young people affected by cancer.
-Most of the roles take place at weekends or on weekday evenings so please bear this in mind when applying.
-This page gives you a bit of a taster of the types of things we have on offer across the year across the UK.
+Pre-COVID-19, the main ways our volunteers supported us were by cheering on our runners at challenge events and being Bucket Bosses to collect much needed funds at events to enable us to reach and support more young people affected by cancer.
+We hope we’ll be able to get these roles back up running as soon as it’s safe to do so, but in the meantime, we’re developing new opportunities to volunteer from home.

 We know how important it is to recognise and embrace the differences that make you, you.
 We are committed to making our organisation a place where diversity of people is recognised and valued and where everyone has the same opportunities, is supported to achieve their very best and all feel welcome, included and part of the wider Teenage Cancer Trust team.

 We strive to create an Inclusive culture where people feel valued, involved, and appreciated, with a sense of belonging regardless of their differences.
 We aspire to achieve this by learning from individuals’ lived experience, by listening to their views, adjusting how our policies and processes and how we interact with our volunteers to ensure our actions align with our goal of being a diverse and inclusive organisation.

 Here at Teenage Cancer Trust, we love buckets.. raising money with them that is!
 The general public see our volunteers in shops, at events and on the streets flaunting their buckets to raise money for young people with cancer.

 Wherever they are, whoever they are, they are channelling the amazing determination and teenage spirit of our young people

 Teenage Cancer Trust fundraising events are one of a kind.
 Volunteers make sure the events run smoothly, from helping to manage an auction at an awards ceremony torunning the registration stall at a sports event, they make things happen.